anoma/juvix-docs/docs/tutorials/learn.juvix.md

 ## Exercises

-You have now learnt the very basics of Juvix.
-To consolidate your understanding of Juvix and functional programming, try doing some of the following exercises.
+You have now learnt essential functional programming techniques in Juvix.
+To consolidate your understanding, try doing some of the following exercises.
-To learn how to write more complex Juvix programs, see the [advanced tutorial](./../examples/html/Tutorial/Tutorial.html) and the [Juvix program examples](../reference/examples.md).

 <!-- Include solutions as details -->